kamilrogowsky/10x-cards/.ai/api-plan.md

 - **Mechanism**: Token-based authentication using Supabase Auth.
 - **Process**:
-  - Users authenticate via `/auth/login` or `/auth/register`, receiving a bearer token.
+  - Users authenticate via `/auth/login`, receiving a bearer token.
   - Protected endpoints require the token in the `Authorization` header.
   - Database-level Row-Level Security (RLS) ensures that users access only records with matching `user_id`.
 - **Additional Considerations**: Use HTTPS, rate limiting, and secure error messaging to mitigate security risks.